gleidsonmt/GNDecorator/README.md

 For installing decorator, follow this steps:

+Now you have many ways to get that!.
 You can get the dependency in GitHub packages in this project, on the left side, or get a release.
 Note ** Release has the first changes I made ***